The Best Dogs For Kid: Breeds Common To Australia

 Some breeds have been selected to have a ‘soft mouth’ or bite inhibition.
 This means they were selected generation after generation to be dogs that have a hard time biting down on stuff.

-Retriever dogs, like golden, Labradors and spaniels, were bred to have a soft mouth to retrieve animals during a chase.
+Gun dogs, like golden retrievers, Labradors and spaniels, were bred to have a soft mouth to retrieve game animals for their handler.
 This doesn’t mean they’ll never bite a human, but it does make it less likely and, in the event, they do, they have significantly less jaw strength than mastiff-type dogs like bull terriers.

 The Best Dogs For Kids